 Lucas Leiva: the midfield guardian

-Often in football, there are certain players who do not get as much media attention as other players, yet their importance to their team is undeniable.
+In football, there are often certain individuals who do not get the same amount of media attention as other players, yet their importance to their team is undeniable.
 Brazilian midfielder Lucas Leiva is one of those individuals.
-After spending some time at Gremio and Liverpool, Leiva joined Lazio in the summer of 2017/18 and quickly become an integral part of the Roman club.
-Below, we will be taking a look at his career so far, before delving further into the clockwork midfield mastery of the central midfield superstar.
+Below, a deep dive into the career and clockwork mastery of the central midfielder.

-This season, Lucas was once again expected to be a starter in Simone Inzaghi’s 3-5-1-1 formation, playing in his same central defensive midfield role.
-After his yellow-card suspension that carried over from the 2017/18 season he played in the next 10 of 11 matches but at the end of October, he was stopped as he picked up an injury – a tear in his adductor muscle.
-He then tried to return to footballing action after a short period of time, but this just worsened the injury.
-Lazio’s midfield guardian had then remained sidelined until just recently wherein Matchday 17 against Cagliari, he played the last 21′.
+Ahead of the 2018/19 season, Lucas was once again expected to be a starter in Simone Inzaghi’s 3-5-1-1 formation, playing in his same central defensive midfield role.
+After his yellow-card suspension that carried over from the 2017/18 season he played in the next 10 of 11 matches but at the end of October, a tear in his adductor muscle forced him to the sidelines.
+However, he did return to play regularly following this injury and concluded the campaign with 36 appearances and four assists in all competitions.

 At Liverpool, when Lucas was signed, the Reds already had a midfield of Sissoko, Gerrard, Mascherano and Xabi Alonso.
-Given the well-known names in the squad, it was always difficult for a young player to break into the team straight away, however, Rafael Benitez remained confident with Lucas’s attitude and ability to play.
+Given the well-known names in the squad, it was always difficult for a young player to break into the team straight away.
+However, Rafael Benitez remained confident with Lucas’s attitude and ability to play.
 His debut for the club came against FA Cup minnows Havant and Waterlooville where he scored his first goal.
-Deployed as an attacking midfielder who played behind the striker, as matches went by, Benitez had other ideas for Lucas and in the following season, Lucas was deployed as an orthodox holding midfielder in a 4-4-2 formation.
-When asked for the reason for the Brazilian’s position change, Benitez responded, stating that his ability to tackle and his intelligence of the game had influenced his decision.
+Deployed as an attacking midfielder who played behind the striker, as matches went by, Benitez had other ideas for Lucas and in the following season, he was deployed as an orthodox holding midfielder in a 4-4-2 formation.
+When asked for the reason for the Brazilian’s position change, Benitez stated that his ability to tackle and his intelligence of the game had influenced his decision.